dazinator/stint/src/Stint/docs/jobs.md

 ## How does scheduling work

-When a job is successfully executed, a file / anchor is saved alongside the output list.
-This anchor file contains the date and time that the job last executed.
+After a scheduled job has been executed, a file / anchor is saved.
+The anchor contains the date and time that the job last executed.

-If the job is scheduled to run every sunday, and you don't turn your machine on that sunday, when you run your machine on the following monday, and this service starts, the job is loaded.
-The job checks for the anchor file and can see that it last ran the sunday before.
-It sees its meant to run every sunday, but the time its meant to run is in the past (yesterday).
-In this scenario, it will run the job immediately to "catch" up, and then it will save a new anchor file.
-This ensures that overdue jobs are run and your lists are kept up to date.
+If the job is scheduled to run every sunday, and you don't turn your machine on that sunday, when you turn it on monday and the job runner starts, the job is loaded into memory with the configured schedule.as it's overdue.
+It will save a new anchor file.
+This ensures that overdue jobs are run in the case the application went down for a time etc.

+### What about retries

+The scheduler does not handle retries.
+If you need to retry, you should add that logic within the job.
+Once the job has completed - even if it throws an exception, the scheduler will drop a new anchor and not try to execute it again until the next appointed time.